binmian/levikno/README.md

 }
 ```

-More examples on how to use levikno can be found in the [examples folder](examples/)
+More examples on levikno can be found in the [examples folder](examples/)

-Check the simple [tutorial](docs/GettingStarted.md) as well to get started with using the library
+Follow the [tutorial](docs/GettingStarted.md) to get started on using the library

 ## License
 Levikno is MIT licensed, levikno is free to modify, copy, and redistribute, more information in [LICENSE.txt](LICENSE.txt)